-If a Sender expects a reply to an email, should it be stated in the email?
-“Please Respond…..” or “I expect a response…” really isn’t necessary.
-Responses are expected and customary.
-That is unless the Recipient is intentionally ignoring the Sender.
+If a sender expects a reply to an email, should it be stated in the email?
+For example, “Please respond…..” or “I expect a response…” could be used.
+But is that the tone that will get the response you desire?

-When someone takes the time to email another, common courtesy dictates that the Recipient respond in a timely basis.
-To not respond because the Sender didn’t specifically ask for a response,?is not an excuse to not do so and can be perceived as intentionally ignoring the other side.
+When someone takes the time to email another, common courtesy dictates that the recipient should respond quickly.
+However, some use the excuse that because the sender didn’t specifically ask for a response, they didn’t.
+For me, this indicates they do not want to answer.

 If you are frustrated by a contact that doesn’t respond, there are only two reasons why.

 - They didn’t get the email.
 Your communications was misidentified as spam or there was a typo in their address.

 When you need an answer, it can help to ask to instigate the response you desire.
 For example, “What do you think?
 Let me know, okay?”

 Of course, not replying doesn’t apply to spam, forwarded chain letter emails, or those emails that are sent to folks you don’t know very well.
 Were you spammy?
 That could be why you didn’t receive a response.

 Are those you sent to actual contacts open to receiving your email?
 If not, this is probably why you didn’t receive a response.

 What about a general email that has been addressed to a large group for informational purposes?
 As far as informative mass emails, a reply is not expected unless you do expressly state otherwise.